andreamoro-git/BM-Spatial-SIR/README.md

     2) spSAYDR_randLoc (child of spatialSAYDR).
 Simulates spatial-SIR with agents moved in randomly drawn locations every day
     3) spSAYDR_hetDensity (child of spatialSAYDR).
 Simulates spatial-SIR with initial density of agents decreasing from center of city
     4) spSAYDR_behav (child of spatialSAYDR).
 Simulates spatial-SIR with behavioral responses
-    5) spSAYDR_behav_local(child of spSAYDR_behav).
+    5) spSAYDR_behav_local (child of spSAYDR_behav).
 Simulates spatial-SIR with behavioral responses only around the contagion circle

 - \* class_SIRmodel.py

-    contains the SIRmodel class, with all methods necessary to simulate a standard (behavioral) SIR model (without the spatial elements)
+    contains the SIRmodel class, with all methods necessary to simulate a (behavioral) SIR model (without the spatial elements)

 - \* class_averageStats.py contains the averageStats class used to compute average statistics for several replications of each simulation.
 The class accepts as input a list of objects of the spatialSAYDR class